Understanding The Sumo

-This is an excellent cue for maintaining tension in the hips and will ultimately assist in shifting the bar from the floor.
+This is an excellent cue for improving your sumo deadlift, as it helps in maintaining tension in the hips and will ultimately assist in shifting the bar from the floor.
 With the sumo, getting the bar moving from static is extremely challenging and therefore, by visualizing pushing the floor away with the feet, it is possible to effectively generate power through the hips to drive the bar off the floor.
-Furthermore, this cue is useful for forcing the knees out as the bar moves up the body.
+Furthermore, this cue for improving the sumo deadlift is useful for forcing the knees out as the bar moves up the body.
 This will ensure that the knees stay out of the way of the bar thus facilitating a more efficient bar path.

 6. “Drive The Hips Into The Bar”

 Very often with the deadlift, individuals will make a mistake with the lock-out.
 It tends to go one of two ways – either they fail to drive the hips into the bar entirely or they will overextend and begin to arch the spine.
 To successful finish off a deadlift, you must stand fully upright, with knees and hips locked out – this means driving the hips into the bar (without overextending!)

 Focus on squeezing your glutes together at the top of the movement as this will push your hips through to a natural end position while avoiding overextension.
 Doing this will not only have a positive impact on your lift efficiency but will also protect your lower back.